Welcome to CyberLink Member Zone

 4. What is the best alternative to Lightroom?

-The best alternative to Lightroom is PhotoDirector Essential.
+The best alternative to Lightroom is PhotoDirector 365.
 It covers all the reasons you might be looking for an alternative to Lightroom - a free version, an intuitive interface, and it’s easy-to-use.
 It also wins out over other options because of its many features, both to edit photos and organize photos.
 It goes above and beyond what Lightroom has to offer by way of photo editing tools, including advanced layer editing features, one-click AI solutions and top-notch image retouching.
 It’s like having Photoshop and Lightroom combined in one beginner-friendly package.

 5. What is the best free alternative to Lightroom?

-The best free Lightroom alternative is PhotoDirector Essential.PhotoDirector Essential is the completely free version of the award-winning photo editing software, PhotoDirector.
+The best free Lightroom alternative is PhotoDirector Essential.PhotoDirector Essential is the completely free version of the award-winning photo editing software, PhotoDirector 365.
 When you download PhotoDirector Essential, you get to use all the premium features found in PhotoDirector absolutely free for 30 days.
 After the free trial, you can continue using PhotoDirector Essential for as long as you like, or you can upgrade to the affordable premium version (which is still 3X cheaper than Lightroom).

 We think PhotoDirector is the best free Lightroom alternative because it has photo management tools on par with the Adobe software, but surpasses it with tools and features to edit photos.
 It